AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 Using [Cash App](https://cash.app/), users can send, receive, request, and invest money peer-to-peer.
 In general, it is a mobile payment platform that offers one a convenient and cashless way to handle financial transactions.
 It provides a financial ecosystem that fosters user engagement.
+Cash App is a financial service platform, but not a bank.
+Bank services are provided by Cash App's bank partners. **(CASH APP)**

  <p align="center">